metowolf/Meting/README.md

  + **Free** - Under MIT license, you can use it anywhere if you want.

 ## Requirement
-PHP 5.3+ and openssl extension installed
+PHP 5.3+ and Curl extension installed

 ## Get Started